Al-Zawraa SC: 1990s

+2000s

+As champions, Al-Zawraa qualified for the 2000–01 Asian Club Championship but were knocked out in the first round.
+Al-Zawraa won their third consecutive league title in 2000–01 and also won the Iraqi Super Cup, while they reached the second round of the 2001–02 Asian Club Championship and lost to Al-Sadd in 2002–03 AFC Champions League qualification.

-Al-Zawraa won the Iraqi Elite Cup for the third and final time in 2003, becoming joint-record winners of the competition.
+Al-Zawraa won the Baghdad Championship in the 2003–04 season, becoming joint-record winners of the competition.
 In the 2003–04 Arab Champions League, Al-Zawraa were knocked out at the round of 16, while they were knocked out at the group stage of the 2005 AFC Champions League.
 In the 2005–06 season, Al-Zawraa secured their 11th league title by defeating Al-Najaf via a penalty shootout after a goalless draw, while in the 2005–06 Arab Champions League, they were defeated over two legs by MC Algiers in the round of 16.
 Al-Zawraa also participated in the 2007 AFC Champions League (knocked out in the group stage) and the 2009 AFC Cup (knocked out in the round of 16 by Erbil).

+2010s

 In 2010–11, they returned to the top of Iraqi football by winning their 12th league title after a penalty shootout win over Erbil.
 This qualified them to the 2012 AFC Cup but they were knocked out in the round of 16.
 Al-Zawraa won the 2015–16 league title without losing a game in what was their 13th league title.
 They then won the 2016–17 Iraq FA Cup and 2017 Iraqi Super Cup titles, coupling the latter with the 2017–18 Iraqi Premier League title which saw them extend their national record to 14 league triumphs.
 After knockout stage and group stage exits in the AFC Cup in 2017 and 2018 respectively, Al-Zawraa returned to the AFC Champions League in 2019, collecting eight points but failing to advance to the next round.
-The team had two impressive games against Al-Wasl, beating them 5-0 in Karbala and 5–1 at Zabeel Stadium.
-Al-Zawraa won the 2018–19 Iraq FA Cup, thus qualifying to the qualifying rounds of the AFC Champions League in 2020 and 2021 where they were eliminated both times.
-Al-Zawraa won their fifth Iraqi Super Cup title in 2021.
+The team had two impressive games against Al-Wasl, beating them 5–0 in Karbala and 5–1 at Zabeel Stadium.